sp-tarkov/server-csharp/README.md

 Minimum required Visual Studio version is `17.13.5` Minimum required Rider version is `2024.3`

+[CSharpier](https://csharpier.com/docs/Editors) plugin is requirement for autoformatting.
+It is available for either of the above IDE's.

 You only need one of the above.

 ### Initial Setup